 The two scripts were used in parallel and appear to have little in common in terms of the forms of the characters and the ways they were assembled into compound characters.

-Khitan, an extinct Altaic language which was once spoken in Manchuria.
+Khitan, an extinct Mongolic language which was once spoken in Manchuria in what is now northeastern China.
 The language and the Khitan people were known as 遼 (Liao) in Chinese.

 Information about the Khitan script and people

 Akkadian Cuneiform, Ancient Egyptian (Demotic), Ancient Egyptian (Hieratic), Ancient Egyptian (Hieroglyphs), Chinese, Chữ-nôm, Cuneiform, Japanese, Jurchen, Khitan, Linear B, Luwian, Mayan, Naxi, Sawndip (Old Zhuang), Sui, Sumerian Cuneiform, Tangut (Hsihsia)

 Page last modified: 15.03.23

 Note: all links on this site to Amazon.com, Amazon.co.uk and Amazon.fr are affiliate links.
 This means I earn a commission if you click on any of them and buy something.
 So by clicking on these links you can help to support this site.